- Home

 Plan Review Process

-3. RESULT OF REVIEW.
+4. RESULT OF REVIEW.
 The plan reviewer will send a response letter, either approving or disapproving the project.
 A disapproval letter may be sent for a variety of reasons: missing application items, unclear plans of operation, incomplete or unreadable floor plan, and lack of necessary equipment are just a few examples.
 You may resubmit at any time, and the resubmitted plans will be reviewed in the order that they are received.
-Once an approval letter is sent, you may begin construction on your project.
+Once an approval letter is received, you may begin construction on your project.

-4. PRE-OPERATIONAL INSPECTION.
+5. PRE-OPERATIONAL INSPECTION.
 Once the project is completed, you will contact the plan reviewer to schedule a pre-operational inspection.
 This inspection will ensure that the project has been built, remodeled, or implemented according to the approved plans and approval letter.

-5. ANNUAL OPERATING PERMIT.
+6. ANNUAL OPERATING PERMIT.
 Once the facility passes the pre-operational inspection, you must purchase your annual operating permit prior to opening for business.

 We accept applications in person, by mail or online.